sarahm44/crypto-sentiment-analysis/README.md

 ## Sentiment Analysis

-I used the [newsapi](https://newsapi.org/) to pull the latest news articles for Bitcoin and Ethereum and create a DataFrame of sentiment scores for each coin.
+I used the [newsapi](https://newsapi.org/) to pull the latest news articles for Bitcoin and Ethereum and created a DataFrame of sentiment scores for each coin.

 ### Questions: